To be the premier university-based professional nursing program.

 Academic Advising: Nursing and Prenursing Students who need help in planning their general education classes should contact Academic Advising.

-Basic/Trimester BSN Sessions.
-Spring Sessions.
-No Reservation needed.
-For applicants who do not have a CA RN license.
+Basic/Trimester BSN Sessions May 14th from 4:30 to 5:30 in LH150.
+[Flyer and Campus Map] : No Reservation needed.
+These meetings are for applicants who will not have a CA RN license when admitted.
 For further information see Documents under Undergraduate Handouts and Documents

 Entry Level MSN: [TBA] This program is for applicants who have earned a BS/BA and higher in another field.
+This program is scheduled for funding Fall 2016.
 For further information, see Documents under Undergraduate Handouts and Documents

-RN to BSN: Spring Session Flyer.
-No reservation needed--For applicants with a CA RN license and no BSN or with a CA RN license and BS/BA in another field.
+RN to BSN: [Spring 2014 Flyer] No reservation needed--These meetings are for applicants who will have a CA RN license when admitted and no BSN or with a CA RN license when admitted and BS/BA in another field.
 For further information, see Documents under Undergraduate Handouts and Documents

 Graduate MS Sessions.
-Info sessions will resume Fall 2013.
-For applicants with a BS/BA and valid CA RN license.
+Spring 2014 Flyer.
+Info sessions will resume Spring 2014.
+These meetings are for applicants with a BS/BA and valid CA RN license.
 For further information about our graduate program, see Documents under Graduate Handouts and Documents